darikoneil/CalSciPy/README.md

 everything in-between.
 Essentially, it's a collection of code written for my imaging experiments that might be considered useful to others.
 Its inspiration is to solve the following issues:

-Motivation: I was inspired to upload my own code to solve some of these issues--or at least create neat package my friends and I could use to easily analyze data across various environments and computers.
+Motivation: I was inspired to upload my own code to solve some of these issues--or at least create a neat package my friends and I could use to easily analyze data across various environments and computers.

 1. I noticed I was constantly re-writing boilerplate, "one-liners", and copy/pasting code between